tsatria03/ToyMania/docks/readme.txt

-loop.ogg: This sound is played when a projectile is being looped. spawn.ogg: This sound is played when an entity is being spawned. step.ogg: This sound is played when an entity is moving. taunt.ogg: This sound is played when an entity is taunting your character. tel.ogg: This sound is played when a boss enemy teleports on the x or y axes of a map.
+loop.ogg: This sound is played when a projectile is being looped. spawn.ogg: This sound is played when an entity is being spawned. step.ogg: This sound is played when an entity is moving. take.ogg: This sound is played when an entity takes something. taunt.ogg: This sound is played when an entity is taunting your character. tel.ogg: This sound is played when a boss enemy teleports on the x or y axes of a map.